 The grinder was inexplicably prone to static cling, so ground coffee ended up hanging onto the exterior as well as inside and outside of the ground bean container.

-As far as looks go, this isn’t the most attractive kitchen appliance we’ve seen, but then, it’s designed more for function than for beauty.
+As far as looks go, this isn’t the most attractive kitchen appliance we’ve seen, but then again, it’s designed more for function than for beauty.
 The bean hopper is clear plastic, so you can easily see how many beans are ready to grind.
 However, that clear hopper won’t protect the beans from light.
-This isn’t a major issue if you’re grinding beans daily, but the bean quality will degrade if beans are stored there for a longer time.
+This isn’t a major issue if you’re grinding beans daily, but the bean quality will degrade if beans are stored there for a longer period of time.

 This grinder is small and light enough to be able to take in and out of storage easily.
 If it will live on the counter, it’s not totally unattractive, so there’s no need to hide it from view.
 It just won’t be a showpiece.

 This grinder has settings from super-fine for espresso machines all the way to a coarse grind for a French press.
 The stainless steel conical burrs are designed to crush rather than slice coffee beans, which the brand boasts “preserves beans’ intrinsic flavor and aroma and provides a consistent grind.”

 When we tested the finest ground, we found it was surprisingly powdery.
 The coarse grind, on the other hand, was chunky and a bit uneven, reminding us of coarsely crushed peppercorns.
 We doubt we’d even use that setting for a coffee press—it was that jagged.
 On less coarse settings, such as for standard drip coffee, the grind was more consistent.